 Based on the information gathered from the above activities, the healthcare provider or third party must be prepared to take the required actions to eliminate any risks identified.
 It’s also essential to ensure that security measures required by HIPAA, HITECH, or other laws and industry standards are implemented by both the vendor and the healthcare organization.

 In the ever-growing cyber threat landscape, the healthcare industry is particularly vulnerable to bad actors looking to access healthcare systems and steal healthcare data.
-As third parties play an increasingly important role in the healthcare value chain, the risk to healthcare organizations is exponential.
+Additionally, as third parties play an increasingly important role in the healthcare value chain, the risk to healthcare organizations is exponential.

-Healthcare organizations cannot afford to have a laidback attitude to cybersecurity and data protection.
-They must adopt a robust third-party risk management program with the help of a comprehensive platform like ZenGRC.
+Healthcare organizations cannot afford a laid-back attitude toward cybersecurity and data protection.
+Instead, they must adopt a robust third-party risk management program with the help of a comprehensive platform like ZenRisk.

-ZenGRC is an integrated risk management platform that reveals third-party risk across the entire organization.
-It shows where third parties are creating risk, how this risk is changing, and how providers can manage it to mitigate business exposure.
+ZenRisk is an integrated risk management platform that reveals third-party risk across the entire organization.
+It shows where third parties are creating risk, how it is changing, and how providers can manage it to mitigate business exposure.

-ZenGRC helps operationalize risk management.
+ZenRisk helps operationalize risk management.
 It simplifies compliance and regulatory efforts with automation and workflows.
 Schedule a demo today to learn more.